 (c) The Board of Directors may fix the annual assessment at an amount not in excess of the maximum.

 Section 4.
 Special Assessments for Capital Improvements.
-In addition to the annual assessments authorized above, the Association may levy, in any assessment year, a special assessment applicable to that year only for the purpose of defraying, in whole or in part, the cost of any construction, reconstruction, repair or replacement of a capital improvement upon the Common Area, including fixtures and personal property related thereto, provided that any such assessment shall have the assent of two-thirds (2/3) of the votes of each class of members who are voting in person or by proxy at a meeting duly called for this purpose.
+In addition to the annual assessments authorized above, the Association may levy, in any assessment year, a special assessment applicable to that year only for the purpose of defraying, in whole or in part, the cost of any construction, reconstruction, repair or replacement of a capital improvement upon the Common Area, including fixtures and personal property related thereto, provided that any such assessment shall have the assent of two-thirds (2/3) of the votes of members who are voting in person or by proxy at a meeting duly called for this purpose.

 Section 5.
 Notice and Quorum for any Action Authorized Under Sections 3 and 4.
 Written notice of any meeting called for the purpose of taking any action authorized under Section 3 or 4 shall be sent to all members not less than 30 days nor more than 60 days in advance of the meeting.
-At the first such meeting called, the presence of members or of proxies entitled to cast sixty percent (60%) of all the votes of each class of membership shall constitute a quorum.
+At the first such meeting called, the presence of members or of proxies entitled to cast sixty percent (60%) of all the votes of membership shall constitute a quorum.
 If the required quorum is not present, another meeting may be called subject to the same notice requirement, and the required quorum at the subsequent meeting shall be one-half (1/2) of the required quorum at the preceding meeting.
 No such subsequent meeting shall be held more than 60 days following the preceding meeting.

 Section 6.
 Uniform Rate of Assessment.
-Both annual and special assessments must be fixed at a uniform rate for all Lots and may be collected on a monthly basis or an annual basis as the Board of Directors may from time to time direct.
+Both annual and special assessments must be fixed at a uniform rate for all Lots and may be collected on a Bi-Annual or Annual basis as the Board of Directors may from time to time direct.

 Section 7.
-Date of Commencement of Annual Assessments: Due Dates.
-The annual assessments provided for herein shall commence as to all Lots on the first day of the month following the conveyance of the Common Area.
-The first annual assessment shall be adjusted according to the number of months remaining in the calendar year.
+Annual Assessments: Due Dates.
 The Board of Directors shall fix the amount of the annual assessment against each Lot at least thirty (30) days in advance of each annual assessment period.
 Written notice of the annual assessment shall be sent to every Owner subject thereto.
 The due dates shall be established by the Board of Directors.
 An annual assessment once fixed shall remain in effect until changed by the Board of Directors.
 The Association shall, upon demand, and for a reasonable charge, furnish a certificate signed by an officer of the Association setting forth whether the assessments on a specified Lot have been paid.
 A properly executed certificate of the Association as to the status of assessments on a lot is binding upon the Association as of the date of its issuance.

 Section 8.
 Effect of Nonpayment of Assessments; Remedies of the Association.
 Any assessment not paid within thirty (30) days after the due date shall bear interest from the due date at the rate of 6 percent per annum.
 The Association may bring an action at law against the Owner personally obligated to pay the same, or foreclose the lien against the property.
 No owner may waive or otherwise escape liability for the assessments provided for herein by non-use of the Common Area or abandonment of his Lot.